kubernetes-sigs/kube-scheduler-simulator/keps/140-scenario-based-simulation/README.md

 ### Story 1

-The company has added many features into scheduler via some custom plugins, and they want to make sure that their expansions are working as expected and has not negatively impacted the scheduling results.
+The company has added many features into the scheduler via some custom plugins, and they want to make sure that their expansions are working as expected and have not negatively impacted the scheduling results.

 #### Solution

-They can define appropriate scenario and analyze the .status.result with the result calculation package.
+They can define appropriate scenarios and analyze the .status.result with the result calculation package.

 ### Story 2